shumintan/introtoIM/midterm/readme.md

       }
 ````

-I finally inserted a picture of a flag and decided to make a game that is similar to capture the flag.
-Looking to perhaps add a timer in to challenge the player to capture the flag without touching the green boulders.
+I finally inserted a picture of a flag and decided to make a game that is similarly mimics capture the flag.
+Players must direct the red square and avoid touching the green boulders otherwise they have to restart the game.
+Looking to incorporate a timer in the left hand corner to challenge the player to collect the flag as fast as they can.